eugenia1984/english/glossary.md

 `It concerns me that the software isn't updating correctly.` -> You are worried about the software not updating as it should.

-- **consistency** refers to the quality of always behaving or performing in a similar way, or of always happening in a similar way.
+- **consistency**: refers to the quality of always behaving or performing in a similar way, or of always happening in a similar way.
 It's often used to describe regular habits or behaviors.
 For example: ``Her consistency in studying every day led to great results``.

 - **contactless**: usually describes a type of technology where you don't need to physically touch or swipe something.